Places to Visit

-Guildford is famous for its historic high street paved with stone setts and its unique town clock overhanging the roadway.
-See Explore the Town Centre
+The Guildford Tourist Office situated in Guildford House just up the High Street from the town clock is the best starting point for a visit to Guildford.
+There is plenty to see.
+Guildford is famous for its historic High Street paved with stone setts and its unique town clock overhanging the roadway.
+See Explore the Town Centre.

 All of these sites and indeed the town itself are set in the North Downs (also known as the Surrey Hills area of outstanding natural beauty).
 There are numerous villages worth exploring of which Shere is the most famous.
 In the nineteenth century this area became popular with artists and writers and Surrey is one of the best places to discover architecture from the Arts and Crafts movement.
 One of the artists from this movement was G.F.
 Watts who home and gallery is now an artists village in Compton.
 See Watts Gallery.